kubernetes/kubernetes/docs/getting-started-guides/ubuntu.md

 ## Introduction

-This document describes how to deploy kubernetes on ubuntu nodes, including 1 master node and 3 minion nodes, and people uses this approach can scale to **any number of minion nodes** by changing some settings with ease.
+This document describes how to deploy kubernetes on ubuntu nodes, including 1 kubernetes master and 3 kubernetes nodes, and people uses this approach can scale to **any number of nodes** by changing some settings with ease.
 The original idea was heavily inspired by @jainvipin 's ubuntu single node work, which has been merge into this document.

 [Cloud team from Zhejiang University](https://github.com/ZJU-SEL) will maintain this work.

 ## Prerequisites
-*1 The minion nodes have installed docker version 1.2+ and bridge-utils to manipulate linux bridge*
+*1 The nodes have installed docker version 1.2+ and bridge-utils to manipulate linux bridge*

 *2 All machines can communicate with each other, no need to connect Internet (should use private docker registry in this case)*